amir4rab/earthquake-monitoring/README.md

 > **Warning**
-> ⛔️ This Project is no longer maintained, there might be vulnerabilities in dependencies!
+> This Project is no longer maintained, there might be vulnerabilities in dependencies!
-> Use it at your own risk!
+> **Use it at your own risk!**

 > **Warning**
-> ⚠️ Some of the docker images are incompatible with ARM architecture!
+> Some of the docker images are incompatible with ARM architecture!
 You can use gitpod or github codesapaces, incase you own such device.

 > **Warning**
 > Due to new Geolocation limitations from the Tehran geo physics center, only Iranian IPs can reach the API.
-> Therefore you have to follow this guide to display earthquakes.
+> Therefore you have to follow this guide to add earthquakes.
-> Firstly you need to start the databases in development mode.
+> Firstly you need to start database containers in development mode.
-> Be sure you have `docker` and `docker-compose`, before running the commands.
+> Be sure you have `docker` and `docker-compose`.
->```bash
+>
+> ```bash
-> cd docker
+> cd docker # Changing the directory
-> sudo docker compose -f ./docker-compose.dev.yml up -d
+> sudo docker compose -f ./docker-compose.dev.yml up -d # Starting docker containers
->```
+> ```
+>
 > Then you need to start a Prisma studio server.
 > Keep in mind you need `pnpm` and `node.js` for the following commands.
 > Open another terminal and run the following commands.
+>
 > ```bash
-> cd cronjob
+> cd cronjob # Changing the directory
-> pnpm install
+> pnpm install # Installing dependencies
-> pnpm run prisma-init
+> pnpm run prisma-init # Initializing Prisma
-> pnpm run prisma-generate
+> pnpm run prisma-generate # Generating Prisma schemas
-> pnpm run prisma-init
+> pnpm run prisma-migrate-prod # Deploying initial migrations
-> pnpm run prisma-studio
+> pnpm run prisma-studio # Starting Prisma studio
 > ```
+>
 > Lastly, you can add the necessary data manually with the help of Prisma studio.
 > After data insertion, close the Prisma studio by clicking `left-control + C` ( Windows and Linux ) or `command + C` on MacOS.
 > Write the following commands on the first terminal to start the prod containers.
+>
 > ```bash
-> sudo docker compose -f ./docker-compose.dev.yml down
+> sudo docker compose -f ./docker-compose.dev.yml down # Stopping development containers
-> sudo docker compose -f ./docker-compose.prod.yml up -d
+> sudo docker compose -f ./docker-compose.prod.yml up -d # Starting production containers
 > ```
+>
 > You can use the following data, incase you can't access the original API.
+> <br>
+>
 > **Cities**
 > | name | nameFa | index | earthquakes |
 > | - | - | :-: | :-: |